alteryx/featuretools/docs/source/automated_feature_engineering/handling_time.rst

 .. ipython:: python

-For every trip we have arrival and departure times, scheduled arrival and departure times and a mysterious ``time index``.
+For every trip we have many times; there are the real arrival and departure times and scheduled arrival and departure times.

 With the columns we have, it would be problematic for the ``scheduled_dep_time``, to be the time index: flights are scheduled far in advance!
 If the time index were set to the scheduled departure time, we wouldn't be able to know anything about the flight at all until it was boarded.

 However, it's possible to know many things about a trip six months or more before it takes off; the trip distance, carrier, flight number and even when a flight is supposed to leave and land are always known before we buy a ticket.
-Our time index construct exists to reflect the reality that those can be known much before the scheduled departure time.
+Our ``time_index`` exists to reflect the reality that those can be known much before the scheduled departure time.

 That being said, not all columns can be known at our time index six months in advance.
 If we were able to know the real arrival time of the plane before we booked, we would have great success in predicting delays!